Strange metal from incoherent bosons: Results

 Next, we consider the situation where the spins of the particle-particle pairs have a triplet symmetry.
 In this scenario, the boson scattering off conduction electrons generates a mass-correction due to the Zeeman field $H$ given by

-where $\mu_H=\alpha H$ and $\alpha\equiv\frac{2 \gamma}{\pi} \coth^{-1}\left(\frac{2k_F+Q_0}{\sqrt{4 k_F^2 - Q_0^2}}\right)$.
+where $\mu_H=\alpha H$ and $\alpha$ is a constant.
 For a comprehensive evaluation of this mass renormalization, refer to Appendix~\ref{App:Triplet}.
 Again, the regimes will be determined by the maximum among $\mu_0$, $\mu_T$, and $\mu_H$.
 As a result, we have a regime where the mass-term couples linearly to the magnetic field.
-As mentioned before, we focus on the situation when the interaction between bosons is stronger than the Landau damping coefficient, i.e., $\tilde{g}_b\geq \gamma$.
-Taking the limit ${\gamma T/\mu \ll 1}$ in Eq.~(\ref{sigma2}) it is clear that the orbital contribution becomes negligible in this regime.
+Taking the limit ${\gamma T/\mu \ll 1}$ in Eq.~(\ref{sigma2}), it is clear that the orbital contribution becomes negligible in this regime.
 Hence, the spin-one contribution to the magnetoresistance becomes